America Has Always Had Problems, But One Notion Seems To Always Be The Icing On The Cake.

 In successive and repetitive waves, Russell shows how one ethnic minority after another communed with blacks, "borrowed" their culture, then ascended into "respectability" where they assumed the intense bigotry of the dominant culture.

-Over the years, our inability to address the sin of racism, even after a bloody civil war, has put us into a dangerous stage of denial wherein white America sought to have the benefits of oppression without the guilt and the moral debt.
-And Black America, even while attaining socio-economic mobility, has never been able to push beyond the gravatational pull of cultural self-hatred, comfortable stereotypes and disunity.
+Over the years, our inability to address the sin of racism, even after a bloody civil war, has put us into a dangerous stage of denial wherein white America sought to have the benefits of murder and oppression without the guilt and the moral debt and Black America, even while attaining some socio-economic mobility, has never been able to push beyond the gravitational pull of self-hatred, self-destruction and disunity.

 And so now we all hide behind euphemism, innuendo, suggestion and rhetoric when we talk about the ugly, sustained notion of racial inferiority.
-Predatory lending, The NBA lockout, The Tea Party, Occupy Wall Street, The Help, Troy Davis.
-Trayvon Martin and The Hunger Games all have race somewhere in their core.
+Predatory lending, professional sports slavery, AltRight, Occupy Wall Street, The Help, Police shootings and The Hunger Games all have race somewhere in their core.

-And most recently, the election of a clearly non-white President has unleased a racial tidal wave like this country has not seen since the 1960's.
-The ugly depictions and statements about the President have made even some of his detractors cringe.
+And most recently, the election of a clearly non-white President unleashed a racial tidal wave like this country has not seen since the 1960's.
+The ugly depictions and statements about the President made even some of his detractors cringe.
+And now after his departure, America has elected, under the guise of an outsider, yet another oblivious old white man who seeks to make America Great again by returning to the horrific practices that subjugated millions of people.

 I ask you, if a simple barber saw to the core of our society's ills, why can't our leaders?
 Indeed, why can't any of us?

-I think my humble barber may have been even smarter than he knew, for if I accept his premise metaphorically, I am left with a startling and logical conclusion:
+And as bias becomes more the norm each day, I wonder if my humble barber may have been even smarter than he knew, for if I accept his premise metaphorically, I am left with a startling and logical conclusion:

 If everythang is racist...